A Deeper Look at “Tweaking” and Methamphetamine Addiction

 Tweaking is a slang word that means to be under the influence of methamphetamine, also known as speed.
 It is also defined as “to malfunction or to react with extreme emotion.”
 Being under the influence of speed has its own risk and characteristics.

 Speed can be snorted, smoked, or injected.
-The initial rush, or beginning of the high brings increased blood pressure and rapid heart rate.
-This initial rush is followed by a high that can last ½ a day.
-The tweaker may display excessive energy, aggression, and be inclined to fight.
+The initial rush, or beginning of the high, brings the user an increased blood pressure and rapid heart rate.
+This initial rush is followed by a high that can last up to half a day.
+As the user comes down, he or she may display excessive energy, aggression, and be inclined to fight.

-It’s not uncommon for a methamphetamine user to continue using speed after the initial high.
-The successive high is not as extreme.
+It’s not uncommon for a methamphetamine user to continue using speed after the initial high, but the successive high is typically not as extreme.
 The high lessens each time during the binge.
-They will not sleep and irritability may increase.
+The tweaker, or person using, often will not sleep and irritability may increase as they seek a subsequent high.

 “Tweaking” commonly refers to the stage when the meth user is at the end of binge.
 They haven’t slept for days and are continuing to seek that same initial high without success.
 In this stage they are unpredictable and display signs of psychosis.
 They can experience hallucinations.
 They can hurt themselves or others.
 They may have eyes that are rapidly moving around with a body that is shaking, despite their attempts to stand still.
 Their drive for that high will lead them to take actions that can be dangerous.